rchain/board/Bylaws.md

 bylaws, for the management of RChain and the guidance of the members, officers, employees, and agents of RChain.

-The RChain Board may appoint and supervise one or more managers, who shall run the day-today business operations of RChain, including hiring and terminating employees, overseeing certain tasks, and other activities and responsibilities as defined by the RChain Board.
+The RChain Board may appoint and supervise one or more managers, who shall run the day-to- day business operations of RChain, including hiring and terminating employees, overseeing certain tasks, and other activities and responsibilities as defined by the RChain Board.
 The RChain Board may only select members to serve as managers.
 The RChain Board shall set manager compensation.
 A manager shall be appointed for a term not to exceed one year, and may be appointed to a successive term upon a